bytescout/pdf-co-api-samples/Document Parser API/PHP/Parsing and reading data from Airline Tickets/README.md

-## document parser API in PHP using PDF.co Web API PDF.co Web API: the Rest API that provides set of data extraction functions, tools for documents manipulation, splitting and merging of pdf files.
-Includes built-in OCR, images recognition, can generate and read barcodes from images, scans and pdf.
+## document parser API in PHP and PDF.co Web API PDF.co Web API: the flexible Web API that includes full set of functions from e-signature requests to data extraction, OCR, images recognition, pdf splitting and pdf splitting.
+Can also generate barcodes and read barcodes from images, scans and pdf.

 ## REQUEST FREE TECH SUPPORT